PranavSriram18/genai_foundations/docs/series/sparse_layer.md

 That would maximize $\lVert V_i^\top x\rVert_2^2$ for many tokens, but it defeats the point: you end up with many copies of the same expert, not a diverse dictionary.

-The considerations here are quite similar to those in Principal Components Analysis: in order for each subsequent principal component to meaningfully capture new information, each component is constrained to be orthogonal to previous ones, and unit norm.
-In our setting, perfect orthogonality among the columns of $V$ is not possible, since $V$ has more columns than dimensions.
-However,
+Again, the considerations here are quite similar to those in Principal Components Analysis: in order for each subsequent principal component to meaningfully capture new information, each component is constrained to be orthogonal to previous ones, and unit norm.
+In our setting though, perfect orthogonality among the columns of $V$ is not possible, since $V$ has more columns than dimensions.
+However, a form of <span class="idea">soft orthogonality</span> is possible: in $D$ dimensions, although we can only find up to $D$ perfectly orthogonal vectors, we can find exponentially many vectors that are approximately orthogonal (TODO - link).

+### 3.4 Connections to PCA, K-Means, and Competitive Learning
+TODO - rewrite

+This is related to the intuition behind several classical algorithms, including k-means, PCA, and competitive learning:

+* In the $b = 1$ limit, each expert's read matrix reduces to a single vector $v_i$.
+* In Principal Components Analysis, the matrix of principal components $V_{P}$ is the optimizer of precisely the energy capture expression above:
+* In k-means, centroids compete for ownership of a data point, and each centroid moves to better represent the points it wins.
+* Here, each expert is a low dimensional subspace rather than a single vector, and experts compete to capture energy from points in different regions of the manifold.

 ## 4. How existing work fits into the sparse coding / competition lens
+TODO - links for each of these papers

 A lot of recent MoE work touches pieces of this story: